gitter-badger/koinonia-1/README.md

 # koinonia
-A content management framework and API server
+A content management system and API server